DFE-Digital/teaching-vacancies-design-history/app/posts/2022-10-28-only-showing-qualified-teaching-status-for-candidates-interested-in-teaching-roles.md

 We iterated the candidate profile design so qualified teaching status (QTS) is only included on profiles where the candidate is interested in teaching roles, or teaching and support roles.

-Now, it will not say ‘Does not have QTS’ on profiles where the candidate is exclusively looking for support or SENDCo (special educational needs and disabilities coordinator) roles, as this is not a requirement for the job:
+Now, it will not say ‘Does not have QTS’ on profiles where the candidate is exclusively looking for support roles, as this is not a requirement for the job:
 - Teaching assistant
 - HLTA (higher level teaching assistant)
 - Learning support, cover supervisor or tutor